-Alejandro de la Sota was a promoter of industrialization of construction in the 1960s; his Maravillas gymnasium of 1961 was the first steel-framed building in Madrid.
-The buildings of Sota combine geometric rigor with constructive sincerity and a structural boldness of form that still surprises today.
+In 1962, the Spanish architect Alejandro de la Sota completed the first steel-framed building in Madrid: the Maravillas Gymnasium.
+De la Sota was a promoter of the industrialization of construction.
+His structures combined geometric rigor with constructive sincerity and structural boldness of form that still surprises today.

 - Location: Madrid, Spain